Actindo-AG/Documentation/ActindoWorkFlow/Operation/01_ManageWorkflows.md

   > [Info] The list of transitions is filtered for your keyword as you type.

 3. Click the transition you want to add in the list of transitions.
-  The transition is added to the workflow.
-If the transition was added from a place which requires a certain input data type, the arc from the place is automatically connected to the corresponding input port of the transition.
+  The transition has been added to the workflow.
+If the transition has been added from a place which requires a certain input data type, the arc from the place will be automatically connected to the corresponding input port of the transition.

   ![First action](../../Assets/Screenshots/ActindoWorkFlow/Workflows/FirstAction.png "[First action]")

-  > [Info] If any input port or output port of the new transition is mandatory, an arc and a place are automatically displayed with the corresponding transition.
+  > [Info] If any input port or output port of the new transition is mandatory, an arc and a place will be automatically displayed with the corresponding transition.

 ### Connect the transition